nanoframework/nf-interpreter/docs/vscode-debug-instructions.md

 (see [Build instructions documentation](build-instructions.md))

 In order to launch the debug session you'll need to setup the *launch.json* file, located in the .vscode folder.
 We've provided a template file [launch.TEMPLATE.json](..\.vscode\launch.TEMPLATE.json) to get you started with this.
-Just copy it and rename to launch.json.
+Just copy it and rename to *launch.json*.

 Here's what you need to change in order to adapt the template file to your setup and make it more suitable to your working style and preferences.
 - name: here you can name each of the launch configurations to help choosing the appropriate one when launching the debug session.
 These could be for example: "nanoBooter in Discovery 4", "nanoCLR in Nucleo F091RC", "test featureXYZ in Discovery 4".
 - miDebuggerPath: full path to the gdb executable (this one is inside the GCC tool-chain folder)
 - program: full path to the .hex or .bin output file that results from a successful build
-- setupCommands (third ‘text’ entry): full path to the final image (same as above)
+- setupCommands (third 'text' entry): full path to the final image (same as above)
-- setupCommands (fourth ‘text’ entry): the same as the program entry above
+- setupCommands (fourth 'text' entry): the same as the program entry above
 - debugServerPath: full path to the OpenOCD executable
 - debugServerArgs: full path to the scripts directory on the OpenOCD installation AND the appropriate .cfg files for the interface and the board.